 - Mistaken for Spies: Moe, Larry and Curly humiliate and eject the senior Mr. Warren after mistaking him for someone trying to serve a dispossession notice.

-- Non Indicative Title: There is no parade to be found, and most of the music in the movie isn't swing.
+- Non-Indicative Title: There is no parade to be found, and most of the music in the movie isn't swing.
+There is however, a song called "Swing Parade".

 - Poor Communication Kills: Inverted: After the encounter with Danny's dance director, Carol is so flustered and upset, that when she finally gets face to face with Danny, she hands him her own eviction notice, rather than the cease and desist order from his father.
 But Danny thinks she did it on purpose to try and tug at his heartstrings.
-In the end, she gets the audition she'd been turned away from earlier (because Moose thought she was trying to serve the papers she actually was trying to serve the second time she showed up).
+In the end, she gets the audition she'd been turned away from earlier (the first time she showed up, Moose thought she was trying to serve the papers she actually did have the second time she showed up).

 - Played straight later, when a process server (let in by Curly) does get to Danny, and mentions that Carol was paid by him to show up when she did.
 Danny tells her off without letting her explain.
 And when he's informed how it actually went down with Carol, she runs off without letting him apologize.
 Or at least she tries: Danny drags her back to the club and Moose keeps her from running off while Danny sings an apology song.